 - PLAT program track is a “supplement” to the student’s school day and is not intended to replace an “academic track” but aims to be woven into the “fabric” of the student’s academics.

 A. Student requirements:

-- For placement in court internship and/or law firm or related business, candidates must be selected by their school and screened by AHEF to meet behavioral and professional standards.
+- For placement in a court internship, candidates must be selected by their school and screened by AHEF to meet program requirements.

-- For court internships, District must provide one to one support at all times and collect data on student’s skills, behavior, professionalism and independence.
+- For court internships, School District must provide one-to-one support at all times and collect data on student’s skills, behavior, professionalism, and independence.

-- For part-time employment with legal and business partners, District must provide one to one support and data collection, which support may fade based on employer feedback and student’s success and independence.
+- For part-time employment with legal and business partners, the District must provide one-to-one support and data collection, which support may fade based on employer feedback and student’s success and independence.

 For further information on the PLAT Program, please contact: